lustre-labs/lustre/examples/03-controlled-inputs/README.md

 ui.input([
   // Input's value is fixed to the model's `value` field attribute.value(model.value),
-  // Whenever the input changes, we send a `GotInput` message with the new value event.on_input(GotInput)
+  // Whenever the input changes, we send a `UserUpdatedMessage` message with the
+  // new value
+  event.on_input(UserUpdatedMessage)
 ])
 ```